headwaymaps/headway/VALUES.md

 ## Privacy

 Headway should not persist data about its users on the backend under any circumstances.
-A user's recourse for decididng that they don't trust maps.earth should always be available, celebrated and encouraged: hosting their own instance.
+A user's recourse for deciding that they don't trust [maps.earth](https://maps.earth/) should always be available, celebrated and encouraged: hosting their own instance.

 ## Responsibility